Attstar2021/2nd-project/README.md

    - First Time Visitor Goals

-     When i visit site for the first time I want to easily understand the main purpose of the site and wants to learn more about the organisation.
-I want to be able to easily navigate throughout the site to find content and description.
-I also want to locate their social media  links to see their followings on social media to determine how trusted the site is.
+     When i visit site for the first time I want to easily understand the main purpose of the site and also easy to understand how to

    - Returning Visitor Goals